-She will stay in Leipzig from April 16 to May 15.
+She stayed in Leipzig from April 16 to May 15.

-He will give a 2-week seminar on “The Mongols” in the Modul GS 830 Regions in Globalization: Asia and the Middle East.
+He gave a 2-week seminar on “The Mongols” in the Modul GS 830 Regions in Globalization: Asia and the Middle East.

 The focus of his research examines medieval and early modern history of Iran, Central Asia, India, Chancellery and bureaucratic culture in the Islamic world, Shi`ism and Sufism and Euro-Islamic contacts.

 You can find further information on Colin Mitchell at his website at Dalhousie University.

 He stayed in Leipzig from May 15 - June 15.